-- 1. The undersigned having familiarized himself/herself with the Contract documents, including Advertisement for Bids, Instructions to Bidders, Form of Proposal, City of Madison Standard Specifications for Public Works Construction 2013 Edition thereto, Form of Agreement, Form of Bond, and Addenda issued and attached to the plans and specifications on file in the office of the City Engineer, hereby proposes to provide and furnish all the labor, materials, tools, and expendable equipment necessary to perform and complete in a workmanlike manner the specified construction on this project for the City of Madison; all in accordance with the plans and specifications as prepared by the City Engineer, including Addenda to the Contract Nos. \\\\\\\\ through \\\\\\\ issued thereto, at the prices for said work as contained in this proposal.
-(Electronic bids submittals shall acknowledge addendum under Section E and shall not acknowledge here) - 2.
-If awarded the Contract, we will initiate action within seven (7) days after notification or in accordance with the date specified in the contract to begin work and will proceed with diligence to bring the project to full completion within the number of work days allowed in the Contract or by the calendar date stated in the Contract. - 3.
-The undersigned Bidder or Contractor certifies that he/she is not a party to any contract, combination in form of trust or otherwise, or conspiracy in restraint of trade or commerce or any other violation of the anti-trust laws of the State of Wisconsin or of the United States, with respect to this bid or contract or otherwise. - 4.
-I hereby certify that I have met the Bid Bond Requirements as specified in Section 102.5.
+1. The undersigned having familiarized himself/herself with the Contract documents, including Advertisement for Bids, Instructions to Bidders, Form of Proposal, City of Madison Standard Specifications for Public Works Construction - 2014 Edition thereto, Form of Agreement, Form of Bond, and Addenda Issued and attached to the plans and specifications on file in the office of the City Engineer, hereby proposes to provide and furnish all the labor, materials, tools, and expendable equipment necessary to perform and complete in a workmanlike manner the specifications as prepared by the City Engineer, including Addenda to the Contract Nos.

+through Issued thereto, at the prices for said work as contained in this proposal.
+(Electronic bids submittals shall acknowledge addendum under Section E and shall not acknowledge here)

+2. If awarded the Contract, we will initiate action within seven (7) days after notification or in accordance with the date specified in the contract to begin work and will proceed with diligence to bring the project to full completion within the number of work days allowed in the Contract or by the calendar date stated in the Contract.

+3. The undersigned Bidder or Contractor certifies that he/she is not a party to any contract, combination in form of trust or otherwise, or conspiracy in restraint of trade or commerce or any other violation of the anti-trust laws of the State of Wisconsin or of the United States, with respect to this bid or contract or otherwise.

+4. I hereby certify that I have met the Bid Bond Requirements as specified in Section 102.5.
 (IF BID BOND IS USED, IT SHALL BE SUBMITTED ON THE FORMS PROVIDED BY THE CITY.
-FAILURE TO DO SO MAY RESULT IN REJECTION OF THE BID). - 5.
-I hereby certify that all statements herein are made on behalf of \\\\\\ (name of corporation, partnership, or person submitting bid) a corporation organized and existing under the laws of the State of \\\\\\ of \\\\\; that I have examined and carefully prepared this Proposal, from the plans and specifications and have checked the same in detail before submitting this Proposal; that I have fully authority to make such statements and submit this Proposal in (its, their) behalf; and that the said statements are true and correct.
+FAILURE TO DO SO MAY RESULT IN REJECTION OF THE BID).

+I hereby certify that all statements herein are made on behalf of Joe Daniels Construction Co., Inc. (name of corporation, partnership, or person submitting bid) a corporation organized and existing under the laws of the State of Wisconsin a partnership consisting of ; an individual trading as

+; of the City of Madison State of Wisconsin; that I have examined and carefully prepared this Proposal, from the plans and specifications and have checked the same in detail before submitting this Proposal; that I have fully authority to make such statements and submit this Proposal in (its, their) behalf; and that the said statements are true and correct.
-a partnership consisting of ; an individual trading as

-; of the City of Štate

--1 wafully was a stall the Day was all
+1 aus

-SIGNATURE
+SIGNATURE Joseph A. Daniels

-TITLE, IF ANY
+President TITLE, IF ANY